 Pad Kra Prao - Meat seasoned with fish sauce and a little bit of palm sugar or oyster or soy sauces and served with jasmine rice and topped with crispy fried egg.

 Which are the best Indian restaurants in Thailand?

 Indian Restaurants in Pattaya - Maharani, Zaika Indian Restaurant, Indian by Nature, Imli Grill, Panchwati Gujarati Indian Restaurant, Govindam, The Dosa Hut, Alibaba Tandoori & Curry Restaurant, Madras Darbar, Saras Express.

-Phuket - Highway Curry Indian & Thai Cuisine, Magic Masala Indian Restaurant, Golden Paradise Restaurant, Hangover Inn Restaurant, Saffron Spice Restaurant & Bar, Tandoori Flames, Madras Cafe 2 & Guest House.
+Indian Restaurants in Phuket - Highway Curry Indian & Thai Cuisine, Magic Masala Indian Restaurant, Golden Paradise Restaurant, Hangover Inn Restaurant, Saffron Spice Restaurant & Bar, Tandoori Flames, Madras Cafe 2 & Guest House.

-Chiang Mai - Rajdarbar Indian Restaurant, New Delhi Indian Food, Taj Mahal Indian Restaurant, Accha Authentic Indian Cuisine, Whole Earth Restaurant, Hinlay Curry House, Grill of India, Le Spice.
+Indian Restaurants in Chiang Mai - Rajdarbar Indian Restaurant, New Delhi Indian Food, Taj Mahal Indian Restaurant, Accha Authentic Indian Cuisine, Whole Earth Restaurant, Hinlay Curry House, Grill of India, Le Spice.

 What are the best festivals in Thailand?

 If you are visiting Thailand in April, from 13th - 15th of April, Songkran, the water festival would be the festival that you will find being celebrated across the island nation.
 You will see people drenched all around and splashing water with water guns, hose pipes, buckets and having fun.